New England Patriots: Brandin Cooks, Tom Brady Duo Will Be Scary Good [Opinion]

 — Draft Wire (@TheDraftWire) March 11, 2017

-Cooks has played three seasons in the NFL, and he is just 23-years-old.
-Comparing his numbers to the Patriots’ leading receiver of 2016, Julian Edelman, the possibilities of Edelman and Cooks with Brady should leave the rest of the NFL up late at night, because they will be very tough to stop.
+Cooks has played three seasons in the NFL, and remember, he is just 23 years old.
+Comparing his numbers to the Patriots leading receiver of ’16, Julian Edelman, the possibilities of Edelman and Cooks with Brady should leave the rest of the NFL up late at night, because they will be very tough to stop.
 Edelman totaled 98 receptions for 1,106 yards with three touchdowns for the Patriots in 2016.

-This will be the first time Brady has had two solid wide receivers, who will not just complement each other, but will help tight ends Rob Gronkowski and Allen next season, too.
-Allen has played with a solid young quarterback in recent seasons when Colts quarterback Andrew Luck was healthy, but now with teams being forced to focus on others before Allen, he too will see even more open looks than he is used to.
+This will be the first time Brady has had two solid wide receivers who will not just complement each other, but will help tight ends Rob Gronkowski and Allen next season, too.
+Allen has played with a solid young quarterback in recent seasons when Colts quarterback Andrew Luck is healthy, but now with teams being forced to focus on others before Allen, he too will see even more open looks than he is used to.

 The Saints made the Super Bowl champions even better on Friday, and though the Saints wanted the draft pick over Cooks, what should be asked is was that pick worth making the strongest team in the NFL in the Patriots even stronger?

-The Patriots are arguably the team to beat in the AFC once again.
-They should win the AFC East division easily, and if they are able to stay healthy, Cooks will see his best season to date.
+Again, the Patriots are the team to beat in the AFC once again.
+They should win the AFC East division easily once again, and if they are able to stay healthy, Cooks will see his best season to date this year.
 The Patriots will be a very dangerous team to stop.
 Though they were already a great team, Cooks makes the Patriots more of a threat than they already were.

 [Featured Image by Christian Petersen/Getty Images]